adith-m-dharan/NoMaD/README.md

 ### Purpose

 The `exe.sh` script serves as the main entry point to run other scripts.
-It provides options to run the setup, execution, tuning the parameters, training the model, and cleaning up repo of this project.
+It provides options to run the setup, execution, tuning the parameters, and cleaning up repo of this project.
 All related scripts are located in the `src/nomad/exe` folder.

 ### Usage